qxo/NewFAT32Sorter/README.md

 ==============
 16.02.2014
 - Built a windows-only and experimental "sort button".
-Experimental, because a timer waits till windows moves a file by cmd commands and it's possible, that the time is to short.
-But it works on my PC.
+Experimental, because a timer waits till windows moves a file by cmd commands and it's possible, that the time window is to short.

 - Added "About" for Apache Commons license